gblbjj/pi-top-install/README.md

 # pi-top-install
 Do you want to run the standard raspbian jessie on the pi-top or pi-topCEED?
 In this repository you find tips, tricks and scripts to install the necessary capabilities to control the pi-top hardware using a standard raspbian jessie distribution.
-Several users have confirmed that the brightness and shutdown programs also work properly on a pi-topCEED using Raspbian.

-The current version of the programs work very nicely with the PIXEL desktop, but when upgrading to PIXEL the brightess keys need to be configured again.
-Important: upgrade to the latest version after installing PIXEL (see upgrading the programs below).
-Also, if you are using the pi-topSPEAKER, you need to manually modify the desktop autostart file after installation of PIXEL.
-See instructions at the bottom of the speaker installation instructions (link in item 4 below).

 **1 - Battery status display widget (released)**